-Are you shifting business priorities and how you communicate because of the current environment?
-Now is a good time to make sure you’re getting the most out of your Salesforce Sales Cloud investment.
+Are you shifting business priorities and how you communicate because of the current business environment?
+Now is a good time to ensure you’re getting the most out of your investment with a Salesforce Sales Cloud Assessment.

 I’ve had many recent conversations with sales leaders regarding their use of Salesforce.
-A lot of them are uncertain about “selling” right now.
-No one wants to come across as insensitive in the current business climate.
-So, many shifted their business priorities and changed how they communicate.
+A lot of them are uncertain about selling right now.
+Whenever there is uncertainty in the business climate, many shift their business priorities and change how they communicate.

-If your company has had Salesforce Sales Cloud for several years, one important thing you can do now is, conduct an assessment to ensure you obtain the most ROI out of your Salesforce investment.
+But what should sales leaders be doing with their Salesforce Sales Cloud investment?
+If your company has used Salesforce for several years, one important thing you can do during a slower season is conduct a Salesforce assessment to ensure you obtain the most ROI out of your investment.

 1. Vision and Roadmap

-First, your assessor should compare your current Salesforce environment to any defined vision or roadmap for Salesforce in your organization.
-For example, the company roadmap may include implementing Salesforce Einstein soon.
-If your review shows users don’t capitalize on standard functionality and you have currently compromised date, it’s not a good time to add Einstein or any other solutions that rely on accurate data to function appropriately.
-An assessment brings areas to light that you need to address before your organization moves forward with an additional purchase.
+First, your assessment provider should review your current Salesforce environment against any defined vision, goals or roadmap your organization has for Salesforce.
+For example, your roadmap may include implementing Salesforce Einstein or AI functionality.
+If your assessment discovers users don’t capitalize on standard functionality and there are data integrity issues, it’s not a good time to add Einstein or any other solutions that rely on having accurate data.

 2. License Types

 Have you ever heard of a platform license?
 What about limited use licenses?
 How about third-party applications that can deliver reports without a Salesforce license?
-Monitoring use cases, login frequency and object access can affect not only the license type but also the need for a license in general, affecting your Salesforce cost.
-The assessor should be able to navigate your instance and conduct interviews to discover the best possible solutions for your organization.
+Monitoring use cases, login frequency and object access can affect not only the license type but also the need for a Salesforce license in general, directly impacting your Salesforce costs.
+The assessment provider should navigate your instance, conduct interviews to discover business processes and needs, and then define the best possible solutions for your organization.

 3. Object Usage

-During the assessment process, consider all objects and their usage, or lack thereof.
-You will evaluate underutilized, standard objects, such as campaigns, cases (yes they are in Sales Cloud, too), and the ability to create custom objects.
+The assessment process should include an analysis of all current objects and their use or lack thereof.
+The evaluation should include underused, standard objects, such as campaigns, cases (yes, they are in Sales Cloud, too), and the ability to create custom objects.

 4. Feature Usage